UGA Cooperative Extension is a collaboration between UGA CAES and UGA FACS.

 4-H Youth Development

-4-H served every Banks County fourth, fifth and sixth grader through monthly in-school club meetings.
-Our 2024-2025 volunteer-led archery club has 45 active archers.
-In 2024, five Banks County 4-H’ers placed in the top 5 of their class at the state archery competition, and over 50 attended summer camp, many with the help of scholarship donations solicited by 4-H staff.
+4-H served every Banks County fourth, fifth and sixth grader through in-school club meetings.
+Seven Banks County 4-H’ers placed in the top 10 of their class at the state archery competition, and 45 attended summer camp, many with the help of scholarship donations solicited by 4-H staff.
+Macy Glenn, our 4-H Agent, recruited 20 4-H’ers to compete at District Project Achievement, the largest delegation from Banks County in over a decade.

 Agricultural and Natural Resources